 In our practice, the idea of drug-free remission of T2D has inspired many patients and clinicians.
 However, at the time of writing there is no internationally agreed definition of T2D remission.
 The criteria used at Norwood and suggested by Taylor et al are a previous diagnosis of type 2 diabetes by WHO criteria and an HbA1c<6.5% (48 mmol/mol) without antidiabetic medication.
-Using this definition, the DiRECT study showed that a VLCD of <800 calories per day can lead to weight loss and drugfree T2D remission in a UK primary care setting.
+Using this definition, the DiRECT study showed that an approach which includes a 12-week period of total diet replacement, with an 825-853 kcal/day formula diet, can lead to weight loss and drug-free T2D remission in a UK primary care setting.
 At 12 months, T2D remission was achieved in 68 of 149 participants giving a remission rate of 46%.
 When followed up further, at 24 months, the remission rate had dropped to 36%.
-19 At Norwood, 59 of 128 patients receiving lower carbohydrate dietary advice achieved drug-free T2D remission, giving a rate of 46% at 23 months duration of the approach.
-As a comparison to illustrate how rare remission is in usual care DiRECT quotes a remission rate at 24 months of just 2% for routine T2D care in the UK, emphasising the potential value in novel dietary approaches to this problem.
+At Norwood, 59 of 128 patients receiving lower carbohydrate dietary advice achieved drug-free T2D remission, giving a rate of 46% at 23 months duration of the approach.
+As a comparison

+Figure 5 Data from: OpenPrescribing.net, EBM DataLab, University of Oxford, 2020, accessed July 2020.
+Prescribing of drugs for diabetes British National Formulary (BNF) 6.1.2 for all the general practice (GP) practices in Southport and Formby Clinical Commisioning Group (CCG). to illustrate how rare remission is in usual care DiRECT quotes a remission rate at 24 months of just 2% for routine T2D care in the UK, emphasising the potential value in novel dietary approaches to this problem.
 The DiRECT study excluded patients who, at recruitment, had been diagnosed with T2D for longer than 72 months or were over 65 years old.
 In our practice, this would have excluded 45 and 53 patients, respectively.
 Of the over 65-year-old patients at Norwood, 11 were over 80 years, the oldest was 91 years old.
 The average improvement in HbA1c for this group was 15 mmol/mol.
 Similarly, in those patients with T2D for over 72 months, the average reduction in HbA1c was 24 mmol/mol, demonstrating a significant improvement.
 As shown in the results above our findings suggest both older people and those who had had diabetes for longer had good outcomes on a lower carbohydrate diet.
+Looking at the overall cohort with diabetes, we found very little relationship between duration of diabetes or age of participant at baseline and decrease in HbA1c (online supplemental files 5 and 6).
+It may be unfortunate to exclude these subgroups from similar avenues of research in the future.